pytonc/udacityplus/README.md

 It is part of the collaborative Udacity Plus project.

 ## Bugs
-- privmsg don't show for the sender (not sure whether to implement at client or server level)
+- privmsg doesn't show for the sender (not sure whether to implement at client or server level)
   - probably server
+- need to find a way to clear user after a certain amount of time if they did not connect (but did log in)
+  - maybe at the login phase, check if user exists (if they are not connected and session is X seconds old, delete the old user)
+- remove arguments from XHR post (use jQuery's .ajax() function)
 - the Channel will expire after 2 hours, must add a reconnect feature
 - check syntax/format compliance on server side (yawn)